 Julie said that when she was offered the role, it was impossible to turn down:

-- Julie’s mother wanted her to be a nurse, and was upset by her choice of career.
-When she died in 1989, Julie found a box of newspaper cuttings in her posession, detailing all her sucesses.
+- Julie’s mother wanted her to be a nurse and was upset by her choice of career.
+When she died in 1989, Julie found a box of newspaper cuttings in her possession, detailing all her successes.

-- Julie’s birth was complicated, and the umbicial cord wrapped around her neck.
-A priest was called to give both her mother and Julie the Last Rites.
+- Julie’s birth was complicated, and the umbilical cord wrapped around her neck.
+A priest was called to give both her mother and Julie the last rites.

 - Julie’s first job was in insurance at the age of 15.

-- When her daughter was 2, she was diagnosed with leukaemia, and Julie gave up work to look after her.
+- When her daughter was 2 years old, she was diagnosed with leukaemia, and Julie gave up work to look after her.
 Thankfully, she recovered.